IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 Most of the time, the flag will be *false*, and the loop will skip over the special code.
 How does the sketch set up the flag?
 Three steps:

-1. Define the flag variable "globally" in the sketch, that is, up at the top in the main ".ino" file for the sketch, outside of any functions.
+1. Define the flag variable globally in the sketch, that is, up at the top of the main ".ino" file for the sketch, outside of any functions.
 Its initial value of *false* (no alarm yet) can be set at the same time, like this<br>```bool alarmEventFlag = false;```
 2. Write a function that sets the flag to *true* when an interrupt happens.
 Such a function is called an Interrupt Service Routine, or ISR.
 The example sketch uses a descriptive name for an ISR designed to work with interrupts from the RTC:<br>```void rtcISR() {alarmEventFlag = true;}```
 3. Finally, the ```attachInterrupt()``` function provided by the Arduino IDE brings it all together.
 It tells the Arduino hardware to run the rtcISR() function immediately whenever it detects a "FALLING" signal on a designated digital pin.